IWG Enhances Shareholder Value with Continued Share Buyback - TipRanks.com

 More about IWG plc

-International Workplace Group plc (IWG) operates in the flexible workspace industry, providing office space solutions and services to businesses globally.
-The company focuses on offering flexible office spaces, coworking options, and virtual office services, catering to a diverse range of clients from startups to large enterprises.
+International Workplace Group plc (IWG) operates in the flexible workspace industry, providing serviced office spaces, co-working spaces, and virtual office services to businesses globally.
+The company focuses on offering adaptable workspace solutions to accommodate the evolving needs of modern businesses.

 Average Trading Volume: 1,987,410